 6. Add A Coating Of Protective Wax

 Just as I briefly mentioned above, a protective layer of wax is recommended to combat the harsh weather conditions, especially against salt and dirt from the road.
 Whether using a spray, paste or liquid wax, either should all work fine for these conditions.
 The hydrophobic (water-repelling) property makes it difficult for contaminants to bind to your car’s surface, making it a cost-effective solution for winter.

 7. Check Your Headlights

 You have probably noticed by now that with Winter, you’ll generally experience poorer driving conditions in the form of reduced visibility.
-So other than keeping your windshields clean, defroster on and a layer of wax or paint protection, you still need to ensure there is enough lighting.
+So other than keeping your windshields clean & detailed, defroster on and a layer of wax or paint protection, you still need to ensure there is enough lighting.
 If you notice that your headlight covers show signs of discolouration, fading or a foggy appearance, it can reduce the brightness of your headlights.
 Instead of replacing your car with new headlights, which can cost you from hundreds to thousands of dollars, we recommend a headlight restoration for a fraction of the price.

 May 31, 2019

 Everything you need to know – from car care advice to amazing weekend escapes.
 We make the difficult things, simple.